 All Things Considered

-The best carpet for stairs is one that meets all of the factors outlined above: durability, appropriate thickness, soil resistance, and warranty coverage.
+The best carpet for stairs is one that meets all of the factors outlined above: durability, the appropriate thickness, soil resistance, and warranty coverage.
 So, what is this carpet?
-While there is not an exact carpet that is unequivocally the greatest carpet for stairs, you might want to check out one of the brands we like, such as the Mohawk SmartStrand collection.
+While there is not an exact carpet that is unequivocally the greatest carpet for stairs, you might want to check out one of the Mohawk SmartStrand collection.
 The carpets in this collection all feature excellent soil resistance and warranty coverage on stairs, and a large number of the many styles available are suitable regarding thickness and durability.